brandonkramer/vite/README.md

             plugins: [
                 /**
-                 * Add this custom RollUpJS plugin to encapsulate bundles */ rollupEncapsulateBundles(),
+                 * Add this custom RollUpJS plugin to encapsulate bundles to prevent mix-up of
+                 * global variables after minification */
+                rollupEncapsulateBundles(),

                 /**
-                 * Add this custom RollUpJS plugin which will emit all our asset files */ rollUpCopyAssets(path.resolve(__dirname, '**relative path to root folder**'), {
+                 * Add this custom RollUpJS plugin which will emit all our asset files and make them
+                 * transformable by Vite/Rollup plugins
+                 */
+                rollUpCopyAssets(path.resolve(__dirname, '**relative path to root folder**'), {
                     rules: {